 Saturday Academy is a free, six-week program for students from grades 8–12 who love American history and are looking to strengthen their test-taking skills.
 Participants can choose from SAT prep course, an extensive review for the Advanced Placement U.S. History exam, and other hands-on history courses that draw on the New-York Historical Society’s collections.

 This program is supported by the Gilder Lehrman Institute of American History.

-Some courses that will be offered in Spring 2019:
+The courses that will be offered in Spring 2019:

 *The SAT Prep classes are only open to students currently enrolled in 10th, 11th, or 12th grade.
 Students who register for the SAT Prep class must also register for a history class of their choosing.
 Requests to enroll only in SAT Prep will not be approved.

 Review for the AP United States History Exam

 William Boyce, Educator, New-York Historical Society